-Doctors examining lung samples at Trudeau Sanitorium in Saranac Lake
+Doctors examining lung samples at Trudeau Sanatorium in Saranac Lake

 North Country Public Radio is not the owner or holder of copyright for any images within the North Country at Work archive.
 For uses of a photo (other than educational or non-commercial purposes), contact the photo’s institution of origin.